 All The Hidden Fees Associated with Starting a Kickstarter Campaign Explained.

-You may be thinking of starting a KickStarter campaign.
+So what’s the solution?
+Create a Kickstarter!
 But before you start, it’s important to look at all the fine print associated with raising money.
 If you hit your target fundraising goal, do you get to keep all of it?
 You may want to make your target higher if there are fees involved.
 We try to go over all the hidden costs associated with a crowdfunding campaign.

 What is Kickstarter?